Parag-soda/Data-Analysis-Project-/Excel Project/Zebronics Sales Analysis Readme.md

-📄 Zebronics Sales Analysis – Project Proposal
+📄 Zebronics Sales Analysis –
 📌 Project Proposal

 This project aims to analyze Zebronics’ sales performance across India using a dataset of 18,000 transactions (2023–2024).

 The dataset captures customer demographics, sales channels, products, and revenue, enabling insights into:

 Customer behavior (age groups, regional differences).